metrica-sports/sample-data/README.md

 - Tracking and event data are synchronized.

 ## Getting started
-Laurie Sahw (https://twitter.com/EightyFivePoint) form the Sports Analytics lab of Harvard University has some great introductory python code to working with this data as part of the Friends of Tracking initiative.
+Laurie Shaw (https://twitter.com/EightyFivePoint) form the Sports Analytics Lab of Harvard University has some great introductory python code to working with this data as part of the Friends of Tracking initiative.
 You can find it here: https://github.com/Friends-of-Tracking-Data-FoTD/LaurieOnTracking and watch his first lesson with this data here: https://youtu.be/8TrleFklEsE

 ## Legal stuff
 - Please be responsible with the use of this data.